sindresorhus/parent-module/readme.md

 ### parentModule([filepath])

-By default it will return the path of the immediate parent.
+By default, it will return the path of the immediate parent.

 #### filepath